Should I Delete Windows Setup Files? (10 Step Guide)

 How Do I Delete Windows Setup Files?

 As mentioned above that, it is entirely safe to remove/delete the Windows setup files.
 Disk cleanup is the process of deleting unwanted files.
 It mainly removes the unwanted markers or pointers that s used to detect the setup files.
-All the other information, like pictures or any other personal data, is kept safe and accessible anytime.
+All the other information, like pictures or any other personal data, is safe and accessible anytime.

 Take a look at these steps and follow along.